 Ready to dive into the top websites for kid coders?
 Let's go!

 Without further ado, here are the best platforms for kids of all ages!

 We'd be remissed to not call out ourselves!
 Although all the coding websites listed below are great resources to kids, we are partial to Juni Learning.

 Started by Stanford grads and ex-googlers, Juni Learning teaches kids a range of coding languages and disciplines from Scratch to Web Development to C++ to Machine Learning and much more.
-We offer Private 1:1 tutoring, self-guided On Demand courses, and short course private and group Bootcamps.
+We offer Private 1:1 tutoring that kids love.

 We take a discovery and project-based approach to our expert-designed curriculum and couple our courses with highly-vetted and qualified instructors from top US universities.

 On to the rest, listed in alphebetical order!